Rights and Responsibilities

 - Rules are necessary to ensure the physical and psychological security and safety of all residents.

-As a result, our residence halls have very few rules and regulations and rely heavily on your judgment and your willingness to cooperate with the hall staff and fellow residents.
+As a result, our university housing building have very few rules and regulations and rely heavily on your judgment and your willingness to cooperate with the hall staff and fellow residents.
 However, the rules we do have are important, necessary, and will be enforced.
 It is essential that you understand and abide by the regulations which follow.
 Failure to do so can jeopardize your housing privilege.

 - The right to read, study, and live free from undue interference, unreasonable noise, and other distractions which inhibit the exercise of this right.

 - The right to expect that others will respect one's personal belongings.

 - The right to a reasonably clean environment in which to live, including the right to designate one's room a smoke-free environment.

 - The right to free access in one's room and to the facilities provided in the residence hall.

 - The right to personal privacy.

 - The right to redress of grievances through the University Hearing & Appeals System.